-Emma is an experienced lecturer and industry trainer who has held several management roles within the insitution.
-Most recently she was responsible for postgraduate taught courses across the five departments within the University.
+Emma is an experienced lecturer and industry trainer who has held several management roles within the insitution, including postgraduate taught courses across the five departments within the University.
 She has also held responsibility for the PhD Personal Development Programme for research.

 Her teaching has included; small business start-up, leadership and change, project management, environmental and social responsibility.
 Emma was awarded an Excellence Award 2008 for innovation in teaching practice.